 Platform features

-Deploy previews, rollouts, and services without giving up host control.
+Deploy production, staging, dev, and preview lanes without giving up host control.

-Relay keeps the path from local repo to running container short and inspectable, with differential sync, streamed logs, rollback-ready images, and framework-aware deploys.
+Relay keeps the path from local repo to running container short and inspectable: lane-aware routing, protected edge access, signed sharing, expiring temporary lanes, staged promotion, streamed logs, rollback-ready images, build tracking, user accounts, and secrets encryption.

 Built for